andrewSharo/StrVCTVRE/README.md

 Please move this 9.2GB hg38.phyloP100way.bw file to the 'data' folder inside the cloned StrVCTVRE repository.
 If this is not possible, you will need to provide the path to this file when running StrVCTVRE (see below).

 ### 4. Download and install required packages
-If using conda, navigate to the StrVCTVRE folder and run
+If using conda, navigate into the StrVCTVRE folder and run
 ```
-conda env create -f environment_py2.7.yml
+conda env create -f environment_py3.yml
 ```
 which will install all necessary packages in a new conda environment.
 Next run
 ```
-conda activate StrVCTVRE_py_2.7
+conda activate StrVCTVRE_py_3
 ```
 which will activate this new conda environment.
 If this is successful, continue to Step 5.